Next Lesson - Malignant Breast Disease

 There are lots of different conditions involving the breast and it is crucial to identify which of these are benign, and which are malignant.

-Benign conditions do not have the potential to become malignant and spread, and so are simpler to manage, however, some conditions (as discussed later) can start to blur the margins between being benign and malignant.
+Benign conditions do not themselves invade or metastasise, and so are often simpler to manage.
+However, some benign conditions are associated with an increased future risk of malignancy, which can blur the distinction in clinical practice.
 Benign conditions include infections, developmental disorders and tumours, with each condition managed differently, from medical treatment to surgical treatment, to being left alone.

 Developmental disorders are often associated with accessory breast tissue seen in an area that is not normally associated with the breast.
 This can be ectopic stromal tissue or more commonly extra nipples, known as polythelia.
-They will always present along the embryological mammary streak or “milk lines” as depicted below.
+They usually present along the embryological mammary streak or “milk lines” as depicted below.

 Diagram - The embryological mammary streak path